I’m often a bit confused by the behavior of Christians.

-It’s disheartening behavior to observe and even worse when you’re the victim of such harshness.
+It’s a disheartening behavior to observe and even worse when you’re the victim of such harshness.

-- Shouldn’t we at least try to follow in His steps when it comes to how we treat the world?
+3. Shouldn’t we at least try to follow in His steps regarding how we treat the world?

 The words of John 3:16 are often familiar to those who do not even claim to be Christian.
 Go one verse deeper and read, “For God did not send His Son into the world to condemn the world, but that the world through Him might be saved” (3:17).

-- But how likely is that to happen if we major in condemnation?
+6. But how likely is their conversion if we major in condemnation?